(Updated March 6, 2021) | Starbucks has upped its vegan game recently.

-Nearly half of U.S. consumers now regularly purchase vegan milk, according to a study from January, and 114 million Americans intend to purchase more vegan food than ever this year, primarily for health reasons.
+Nearly half of U.S. consumers now regularly purchase vegan milk, according to a 2019 study.
 In the UK, Brits are continuously choosing plant-based options over animal-based ones.
 In fact, a study by supermarket chain Sainsbury’s revealed that 91 percent of UK consumers identify as flexitarian.

-The story isn’t unique, it’s the same in many countries around the globe, with meat and dairy-free products becoming bigger business than ever.
-Starbucks knows this; last year, at the Seeds and Chips global food conference in Milan, founder Howard Schultz said, “the opportunity for plant-based food is huge.”
+The story isn’t unique.
+It’s the same in many countries around the globe, with vegan meat and dairy-free products becoming bigger business than ever.
+And Starbucks knows this.
+At the 2018 Seeds and Chips global food conference in Milan, founder Howard Schultz said, “the opportunity for plant-based food is huge.”

 Starbucks Vegan Options Across the Globe

 In 2020, Starbucks Portugal launched new vegan cakes and sandwiches.
 In the Phillippines, it launched decadent vegan chocolate cakes.
 South Korean customers also have vegan options, including cake and focaccia.